kc3190/test_app_6/README.md

 # README

-complete ruby on rails developer course by kartik
+First test repo on complete ruby on rails developer course by kartik.

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.